aristovinceselvanathan/TIPS/src/Assignment4/Readme.md

 # Practice Exercise

 ## Project, Solutions and Build Orders

 ## Objective

 In this hands-on exercise, you will demonstrate your understanding of projects, solutions, and build order in C# development by creating a sample solution with multiple console applications and managing their dependencies and build order.

 ## Instructions:

-1. Create a new solution named "CSharpConsoleSolutionI' in Visual Studio.
+1. Use the existing solution named "CSharp_Assignmnets' in Visual Studio.
 2. Add the following console applications to the solution:<br>
 • Project A: "GreetingsApp"<br>
 • Project B: "MathApp"<br>